 Detecting Missing Values

 There are several techniques and functions available in SAS to detect missing values.
-See the example input datasets below which has numeric, special and character missing values.
+See the example input datasets below that have missing numeric, special and character values.

 run;

-To check for Numeric Missing values you can use the If statement as below.
+To check for Numeric Missing values, you can use the If statement below.

 if a=. then put "Missing";